Uchediuno/Github-Repository/README.md

 # React + Vite

+Please note that this was not an easy task, but all efforts were made to ensure it was complete.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: